Home » Can Parrots Eat Spinach? (Is Too Much Bad for Birds?)

 Antioxidants include flavonoids, lutein, vitamins C and E, carotenoids, and phenolic compounds.
 The antioxidants in spinach reduce the damage caused by free radicals and oxidative stress.

-According to the National Library of Medicine: National Center for Biotechnology Information, oxidative stress can contribute to degenerative diseases.
+According to the National Library of Medicine: National Center for Biotechnology Information, oxidative stress contributes to degenerative diseases.

 Comparative Biochemistry and Physiology Part B: Biochemistry and Molecular Biology studied the impact of dietary antioxidants and flight training on oxidative damage in adult parrots.

-The parrots in the study were fed spinach and given flight training sessions as exercise.
+The parrots in the study were fed spinach and given flight training sessions.
 The combination of flight training and antioxidants reduced oxidative damage over the 9 weeks.

 Innovative Food Science & Emerging Technologies found that raw and frozen spinach have higher antioxidant properties than canned and jarred spinach.

-The preparation method affects the antioxidants in spinach, which is why canned and jarred spinach contain less than fresh, raw, and frozen spinach.
+The preparation method affects spinach, so canned and jarred spinach contains fewer antioxidants than fresh, raw, and frozen spinach.

 do parrots like spinach?